mkleong96/flask_todo_list_app/readme.md

+## Introduction for running the app
+1. Clone this repository.
+2. cd to the directory where run.py located.

-#To login to the app
+# To login to the app
 curl -k https://127.0.0.1:5000/login/github

 #To show the to-do list added